woodjmichael/Bifacial-solar-and-peakshaving/Paper/bifacial_peak_shaving_paper.md

 The Newton-Raphson gradient descent based optimization method is preferred over other linear programming because it does not require a strict mathematical problem formulation.
 With it we can solve for a month peak shaving simulation given any complex rate tariff with multiple and overlapping TOU prices, different prices for different days of week, and additional costs associated with daily or annual peaks.
 As long as the cost can be calculated, the optimal peak shaving thresholds can be discovered with this methodology if it can be shown to always converge to a global minimum.

-[need some text about convergence and global minimum]

 ## Battery Sizing

 The objective of this work is not to perform optimal sizing of the storage battery.
 However to understand the dynamics of the peak shaving algorithm it is helpful to perform a sensitivity analysis on the energy capacity of the battery, which here is done for several discrete sizes of battery which are in the table below.
 A simplifying assumption is that the power capacity (max kW) is determined from a max C-rate of 1C.